malishav/OSCOAP/test-spec-spots.md

 _client security context_: [Security Context A](#client-sec), with:

-* Sequence number received not in client's replay window
+* Sequence number sent not in server's replay window

 _server security context_:
 [Security Context B](#server-sec), with: